vacu9708/Study-records/Operating system/Process and thread/readme.md

 ## Context switching
 A CPU can only execute one process at a time.<br>
 A **context switch** is to store the state of a process or a thread so that it can be resumed at a later point, and then jump to another task<br>
+A context switch has an overhead, so it needs to be minimized.

+## Multi threading VS Multi process
 * **Multi threading** : when a process executes multiple threads .
 * **Multi process** : when two or more processors cooperate and process one or more tasks.<br>